Matt533/MVisuals-EShop/README.md

 **Containerization:** Docker, docker-compose

 Application is deployed on pythonanywhere.com.
-The link is in description.
+The link is in the description.